-It indicates the amount that has been invested in the company with the purpose to deploy that in the creation of assets.
+It indicates the amount that has been invested in the company with the purpose of deploying that in the creation of assets.
 And those assets will eventually be used by the company to generate revenues and profits.
-Further, it comprises all the funds that a company has either in the form of equity or debt.
-And the Equity includes all the funds belonging to the company’s owners, that is, the total paid-up share capital and the accumulated profits available with the company in form of reserves.
-While debt includes all the long-term borrowings of the company.
-This capital employed calculator is an online tool to help us in calculating the amount of capital invested in the company.
+Further, it comprises all the funds that a company has, either in the form of equity or debt.
+And the Equity includes all the funds belonging to the company’s owners, that is, the total paid-up share capital and the accumulated profits available with the company in the form of reserves.
+At the same time, debt includes all the long-term borrowings of the company.
+This capital employed calculator is an online tool to help us calculate the amount of capital invested in the company.

 Consider the following formula for calculating capital employed:

 Capital Employed = Fixed Assets + Non-Current Investments + Current Assets – Current Liabilities

 Basically, current assets less current liabilities is nothing but the working capital, and hence, the above formula can be summed up as:

 Capital Employed = Fixed Assets + Non-Current Investment + Working Capital

 One more way to calculate the above is by using the components of the liability side is as below:

 Capital Employed = Share Capital + Reserves and Surplus + Long-Term Borrowings

 How to Calculate using Calculator?

 The user is required to enter the following details into the capital employed calculator: